Fifteen Guinea Special: Significance of the run

 The end of steam-hauled trains on British Railways was a turning point in the history of rail travel in Britain.
 The BR steam ban was introduced on 12 August 1968, the day after the railtour, to enable Oliver Cromwell to make one last positioning run back to Norwich and on to Diss for preservation.
-This made the Fifteen Guinea Special the last steam-hauled passenger train to be run by BR on its standard gauge network (though BR would continue to operate three steam locomotives on the narrow gauge Vale of Rheidol line until it was privatised in 1989 and Northern Ireland Railways would continue to operate steam locomotives until 1971.)
+This made the Fifteen Guinea Special the last steam-hauled passenger train to be run by BR on its standard gauge network, although BR would continue to operate three steam locomotives on the narrow gauge Vale of Rheidol line until it was privatised in 1989, and Northern Ireland Railways would continue to operate steam locomotives until 1971.
 Thereafter, all mainline trains in Britain would be hauled by either diesel or electric power.
 The ban did not apply to one mainline steam locomotive – 4472 Flying Scotsman, due to Alan Pegler having secured a clause in the purchase contract when it was purchased from BR in 1963.
 After this, the only opportunity to view mainline steam locos in operation after the ban was to be on privately owned heritage railways.

-Several other railtours had already marked the end of steam haulage on other parts of the British (not UK) network.
-During most of these railtours, the Fifteen Guinea Special included, the line was flanked with large crowds due to the high level of interest generated by their impending withdrawal and by the popularity of steam engines amongst rail enthusiasts.
+Several other railtours had already marked the end of steam haulage on other parts of the British railway network.
+During most of these rail tours, the Fifteen Guinea Special included, the line was flanked with large crowds due to the high level of interest generated by their impending withdrawal and by the popularity of steam engines amongst rail enthusiasts.
 There was also a general belief that it was highly unlikely that steam would ever be allowed back onto the network, although in the event steam specials on BR lines were reintroduced only three years later.
 Since the "return to steam" with an inaugural special hauled by 6000 King George V in 1971, privately run charters have been allowed to use the mainline by arrangement provided that the steam locomotive has received necessary certification.